ballerina-platform/ballerina-dev-website/learn/writing-secure-ballerina-code.md

 * Unauthorized File Access
 * Unvalidated Redirect (Open Redirect)

-### Ensuring security of Ballerina standard libraries
+### Ensuring Security of Ballerina Standard Libraries

 Security-sensitive functions and remote methods of Ballerina standard libraries are annotated with the `@untainted` parameter annotation.
 This denotes that untrusted (tainted) data should not be passed to the parameter.